benjaminsnorris/bennorris.org/_posts/2017-11-10-riding-the-wave.md

 ---
 title: Riding the wave
-summary: Embracing the effects of a phasic personality
+excerpt: Embracing the effects of a phasic personality
 category: General
 date: 2017-11-10 08:29:37-0700
 ---